-We have entered into sales agreements, or the Sales Agreements, with each of FBR Capital Markets & Co. and Robert W. Baird & Co.
-Incorporated, as our sales agents, relating to the shares of common stock offered by this prospectus supplement and the accompanying prospectus.
-In accordance with the terms of the Sales Agreements, we may, through the sales agents, offer and sell from time to time shares of our common stock having an aggregate offering price of up to \$150,000,000.
+We have entered into a sales agreement, or the Sales Agreement, with B. Riley FBR, Inc., Robert W. Baird & Co.
+Incorporated, Merrill Lynch, Pierce, Fenner & Smith Incorporated and Loop Capital Markets LLC, as our sales agents, relating to the shares of common stock offered by this prospectus supplement and the accompanying prospectus.
+In accordance with the terms of the Sales Agreement, we may, through the sales agents, offer and sell from time to time shares of our common stock having an aggregate offering price of up to \$250,000,000.
+The Sales Agreement and this offering supersede and replace our previous sales agreements and "at-the-market" offering program, which are no longer effective.

-Sales of our common stock, if any, under this prospectus supplement and the accompanying prospectus may be made in sales deemed to be "at-the-market offerings" as defined in Rule 415 under the Securities Act of 1933, as amended, or the Securities Act, including by sales made directly on or through the New York Stock Exchange, or NYSE, or another market for our common stock, sales made to or through a market maker other than on an exchange or otherwise, in negotiated transactions, which may include block trades, at market prices prevailing at the time of sale or at negotiated prices, or as otherwise agreed with the applicable sales agent.
+Sales of our common stock, if any, under this prospectus supplement and the accompanying prospectus may be made in sales deemed to be 'at-the-market offerings' as defined in Rule 415 under the Securities Act of 1933, as amended, or the Securities Act, including by sales made directly on or through the New York Stock Exchange, or NYSE, or another market for our common stock, sales made to or through a market maker other than on an exchange or otherwise, in negotiated transactions, which may include block trades, at market prices prevailing at the time of sale or at negotiated prices, or as otherwise agreed with the applicable sales agent.
 We will submit orders to only one sales agent relating to the sale of shares of our common stock on any given day.
-Subject to the terms and conditions of the Sales Agreements, the sales agents will use their commercially reasonable efforts to sell on our behalf all of the designated shares.
+Subject to the terms and conditions of the Sales Agreement, the sales agents will use their commercially reasonable efforts to sell on our behalf all of the designated shares.
 We may instruct the sales agents not to sell any shares if the sales cannot be effected at or above the price designated by us in any such instruction.
+We and the sales agents may suspend the offering of shares of our common stock at any time upon proper notice and subject to other conditions.